mebeim/aoc/2021/README.md

 total = sum(starmap(volume, positive)) - sum(starmap(volume, negative))
 ```

-We ahve the answer we were looking for, however there is one significant
+We have the answer we were looking for, however there is one significant
 optimization that can be made.
 As we saw with the pretty small example on 1D
 segments, it's quite common to end up calculating the same intersection more
 than once.
 Since we are iterating over the entire list of negative and positive